raviashish/Messaging-using-AWS-IOT/README.md

 Single click will send a "help" message.
 Double click will send a "emergency" message.
 Long click will send a "Safe" message
 You can use this code and configure it to send a message to your near ones.The code is written in node.js format.
-You can connect a trigger to this code using AWS IOT/AWS Lambda.The trigger I have used an Amzaon IOT button as my trigger.
+You can connect a trigger to this code using AWS IOT/AWS Lambda.The trigger I have used, is an Amzaon IOT button.

 Any questions and feedback is Welcome.